 Sida's work in Mozambique

-Sida's cooperation in Mozambique focuses on the environment and climate, as the country is severely affected by climate change.
-Human rights, economic development and peace are other important areas.
-After a long period of positive development, poverty has increased.
-Humanitarian needs are also increasing, mainly due to the conflict in the north of the country.
+Sida's development cooperation in Mozambique supports environment and climate, human rights, economic development and peace.
+People are in great need of humanitarian support, mainly due to the conflict in the north of the country.

 More people have access to electricity